 Now what can you do about it?
 First of all, the easiest thing that we can work on is maintaining good posture.
 Keep your head back and shoulders rolled slightly backward and downward.
 Instantly you will feel like you are standing more upright.
 This on its own can improve your symptoms greatly.

-Physiotherapy is also often recommended to help with TOS.
+Physiotherapy is also often recommended to help with Thoracic Outlet Syndrome.
 This can help with:

 -Strengthening muscles of the shoulders